Skip to main content

 The Nation’s First Master’s in Homeland Security Degree and Emergency Preparedness

 From the California wildfires to the coronavirus pandemic, global emergencies continually remind us that a swift, coordinated response can save lives.
 Born of this understanding, the online Master of Arts in Homeland Security and Emergency Preparedness (HSEP) prepares students to lead crucial security and emergency response teams.
-Our in-depth curriculum goes beyond traditional security education to equip students with practical decision-making, leadership and policy-making skills.
+Our in-depth curriculum goes beyond traditional security education to equip students with practical decision-making, leadership, and policy-making skills.

 US News Badges